 Here are 15 facts and stats about temple announcements, locations, and construction you might not know.

 1. President Nelson’s announcement in April 2022 will bring the total number of temples worldwide to 282.

 Right now, there are 170 dedicated temples across the globe.
 Eight of those temples are under renovation.
 Additionally, there are 44 temples under construction, with 68 announced where construction has not begun.

 2. The April 2022 announcement was the third-highest number of temples announced at one time.

 In the April 1998 general conference, President Gordon B. Hinckley announced plans to construct 30 smaller temples immediately.
 He did not give specific cities at the time, but announced temples would be constructed in Europe, Asia, Australia, Fiji, Mexico, Central and South America, Africa, the United States, and Canada.

 “This will make a total of 47 new temples in addition to the 51 now in operation,” President Hinckley said.
 “I think we had better add 2 more to make it an even 100 by the end of this century, being 2,000 years ‘since the coming of our Lord and Savior Jesus Christ in the flesh’ (Doctrine & Covenants 20:1).”

-3. President Nelson has now announced 69 temples in three years.
+3. President Nelson has now announced 100 temples in four years.